Soil in Virginia

 Source: Virginia's Land and Energy Navigator (VALEN)

-A 1% increase in organic matter can store an extra inch of rainwater.
-Crops on agricultural fields consume a quarter of an inch of water daily during the growing season, so farmers who can increase the organic percentage in their soil can gain extra productivity as plants continue to grow steadily during long gaps between rainstorms.3
+A 1% increase in organic matter in soil can great the spaces needed to store an extra inch of rainwater.
+Crops on agricultural fields consume a quarter of an inch of water daily during the growing season.
+Farmers who increase the organic percentage in their soil can gain extra productivity and profits, as plants in organic-rich soils can continue to grow steadily during long gaps between rainstorms.4

-Source: Virginia Exension, Common soil types in different regions of Virginia (January 12, 2015)
+Source: Virginia Extension, Common soil types in different regions of Virginia (January 12, 2015)

 Links